vvir2219/go-lessons-boilerplate/readme/LESSON2_3.md

 ## Project Overview

-You will build a **complete web application** (backend + frontend + database) simulating a real-world marketplace.
-The application should support user authentication, personalized and public data, product management, and purchase/sale flows.
+You will build a **complete web application** (backend + frontend + database).
+The application should support user authentication, personalized and public data, pagination, etc.

 This is a realistic project that brings together core concepts of web development, RESTful APIs, databases, authorization, business logic, and frontend integration.